Sohag: High schools

-University
+Universities

 Sohag University is a public university with more than 40,000 students located on the eastern side of the city.
 It was established under the banner of South Valley University but became independent in 2006.
 There are currently ten colleges in Sohag University.

 Sports

 The most popular sport in Sohag is Association football.
 Sohag has many football clubs, including the Egyptian Premier League (EPL) team Sohag FC.
 In addition, EPL club has El Gouna FC used Sohag stadium as a home ground at times.

 Notable people

 Notable people who originate from or live in Sohag include: